Export Finance Australia

 Statement of expectations

-The Trade and Tourism Minister provides guidance on how the agency should operate through a statement of expectations (SoE).
+The Minister for Trade and Tourism and the Minister for Finance provide guidance on how the agency should operate through a statement of expectations (SoE).
 EFA responds with a statement of intent (SoI).

 Read the SoE and SoI on the EFA website.